FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 5 – Publish/17-Zenodo Publishing/17-Zenodo Publishing.md

     ![Zenodo New Token](./attachments/03-new-token.png)

 4. Enter an arbitrary name for the token and make sure to only check the `deposit:write` checkbox in the `Scopes` section.
+Click on `Create`.

     ![Zenodo New Token Configuration](./attachments/04-new-token-wizard.png)